-There are two version free & professional version.
-In their website you’ll find the full comparison of what it does.
+There are two versions – free & professional version.
+On their website, you’ll find the full comparison of what it does.
 The free version is only for personal use.
 So let’s get into its features.

 - Supports IP, Gateway, DNS, WINS – Multiple IPs per NIC – IPv4 & IPv6!

 - Organize, create, delete and connect to WiFi/WLAN profiles